SenseNet/docs.sensenet.com/content/concepts/fields/10-datetime.md

 The following properties can be set in the field's configuration:

 - **DateTimeMode**: (optional) an enumeration which defines the presentation mode of the stored value: *None*, *Date* and *DateAndTime*.
 This only controls the behavior of the DatePicker.
 Default is *None*.
 - **Precision**: (optional) an enumeration which defines the precision of the indexed value: *Millisecond*, *Second*, *Minute*, *Hour*, *Day* (Default is *Minute*).
 This does not affect the stored value, only the value stored in the index, making it possible to use different precision levels depending on the nature of the application.
-Chosing a finer or coarser precision than the optimal may cause slower query running and larger index files than what would be reasonable.
+Choosing a finer or coarser precision than the optimal may cause slower query running and larger index files than what would be reasonable.

 # Fully featured example